ashsass/random-password-generator/README.md

 - [ x ] Toggle symbols and numbers on/off
 - [ x ] Change the color of the button and the mouse on hover
 - [ x ] Light mode, dark mode
-- [ ] Media queries and sizing issues in general
+- [ x ] Media queries and sizing issues in general

 ## Post Project Thoughts